smcgann99/node-red-cosine-similarity-plus/README.md

 ---

-## **Output**
+## **Output Properties**

 ### 📌 **msg.payload** → `Array`

 - The output is an array of name objects.
-Each containing the orginal source image file and percentage similarity to the input vectors.
+Each containing the path to the original face image file and a percentage similarity to the input vectors.
+Where no match is above the set threshold, an empty object is created to maintain the index order between names and bounding boxes.

 ### ⚙️ **msg.cosineConfig** → `Object`
 - The configuration used for the calculations.